doxigo/git-ip-guard/README.md

 ## Troubleshooting

-### IP cache not found error
+### Connection or IP detection errors

-- Check if the LaunchAgent is running: `launchctl list | grep ipcheck`
-- Manually update the cache: `curl -s https://ipinfo.io > /tmp/git_ip_cache`
+- Check your internet connection
+- Try the push again (the hook includes automatic retry logic)
+- Use `SKIP_IP_CHECK=1 git push` if you need to bypass temporarily

 ### Visual indicator not showing

-- Ensure Starship is properly configured
+- Ensure Starship is properly configured (if using)
-- Check if `/tmp/git_ip_cache` exists
-- Reload your shell configuration: `source ~/.zshrc`
+- The country flag is shown during git push operations

 ### Hook not triggering